nicksdigital/AxiomDocs/docs/source/index.md

 - Financial technology veterans

 ## Conclusion
-AxiomChain represents a once-in-a-generation opportunity to revolutionize blockchain technology.
+Axiom represents a once-in-a-generation opportunity to revolutionize blockchain technology.
 Our vector-based approach solves fundamental industry challenges while opening new possibilities for digital innovation.
 We invite visionary investors to join us in building the future of secure, scalable, and sustainable blockchain technology.

 ### Contact
 [Contact Information]